How to Balance Ramadan Fasting and Final Exam Prep: 7 Expert Tips

 • Communication: You might be surprised how understanding professors can be.
 Many universities offer accommodations for fasting students.
 Check out UCL’s Practical Advice for Ramadan Success or these 10 Tips for Studying While Fasting from the University of Toronto for advice on how to talk to your school.

-Balancing your spiritual life with your academic goals is a masterclass in discipline—a skill that will serve you long after your exams are over.
+Balancing your spiritual life with your academic goals builds discipline, a skill that will serve you long after your exams are over.

 An encouraging quote for students balancing faith and education.